Iceland: Economy

 Akureyri is the largest town in Iceland outside the Capital Region.
 Most rural towns are based on the fishing industry, which provides 40% of Iceland's exports.

 In 2022, Iceland was the eighth-most productive country in the world per capita (US$78,837), and the thirteenth-most productive by GDP at purchasing power parity ($69,833).
-About 85 percent of the total primary energy supply in Iceland is derived from domestically produced renewable energy sources.
+About 85% of the total primary energy supply in Iceland is derived from domestic renewable energy sources.
 Use of abundant hydroelectric and geothermal power has made Iceland the world's largest electricity producer per capita.

-Historically, Iceland's economy depended heavily on fishing, which still provides ~20% of export earnings and employs 7% of the workforce.
+Historically, Iceland's economy depended heavily on fishing, which still provides around 20% of export earnings and employs 7% of the workforce.
 The economy is now more dependent on tourism, but important sectors continue to be fish and fish products, aluminium, and ferrosilicon.
 Iceland's economic dependence on fishing is diminishing, from an export share of 90% in the 1960s to 20% in 2020.

 Until the 20th century, Iceland was a fairly poor country.
 Whaling in Iceland was historically significant.
 It is now one of the most developed countries in the world.
 Strong economic growth led Iceland to be ranked third in the United Nations' Human Development Index report for 2021/2022.
 According to the Economist Intelligence Index of 2011, Iceland had the second-highest quality of life in the world.
 Based on the Gini coefficient, Iceland also has one of the lowest rates of income inequality in the world, and when adjusted for inequality, its HDI ranking is sixth.
 Iceland's unemployment rate has declined consistently since the crisis, with 4.8% of the labour force being unemployed as of June 2012, compared to 6% in 2011 and 8.1% in 2010.

 The national currency of Iceland is the Icelandic króna (ISK).
-Iceland is the only country in the world to have a population under two million yet still have a floating exchange rate and an independent monetary policy.
-A poll released on 5 March 2010 by Capacent Gallup showed that 31% of respondents were in favor of adopting the euro and 69% opposed.
+Iceland is the only country in the world with a population under two million to have a floating exchange rate and an independent monetary policy.
+A poll released on 5 March 2010 by Capacent Gallup showed that 31% of respondents were in favour of adopting the euro and 69% opposed.
 Another Capacent Gallup poll conducted in February 2012 discovered that 67.4% of Icelanders would reject EU membership in a referendum.